SecondSonConsulting/Renew/README.md

 **Recommended Value:** 10
 #### NotificationThreshold \<integer\>
-The numbe of times the user will get a macOS Notification Center event prior to the full Swift Dialog experience.
+The number of times the user will get a macOS Notification Center event prior to the full Swift Dialog experience.
 Example: If a device is is past the uptime threshold and not within a deferral timeframe, they will be first notified via a notification center event.
 Renew processes this as a deferral, and exits after sending the notification.

 **Note:** This feature requires SwiftDialog 2.0 or greater.
 If you wish to run without the Notification Center feature, you can set this value to 0.